+The Beam Lines

+General

+Bending magnets

-Bending magnets are used in the beam line not only to guide the particles in a certain direction, but also to choose the particles' momenta (between 0.5 GeV/c and 6 GeV/c) by defining the magnet currents accordingly.
-A bending magnet is a dipole (Figure 2) with a vertically-orientated magnetic field.
+Bending magnets5 are used in the beam line not only to guide the particles in a certain direction, but also to choose the particles' momenta by defining the magnet currents accordingly.
+A bending magnet is a dipole (Figure 1) with a vertically-orientated magnetic field.
 The particles that cross the field will be deflected horizontally.